All Episodes

 Until you look at Mexico.

-The Justice Department just said of Mexico, and I quote, No country in the world poses a more immediate narcotic threat to the U.S., the United States, than does Mexico.
+The Justice Department just said of Mexico, and I quote, no country in the world poses a more immediate narcotic threat to the U.S., the United States, than does Mexico, end quote.

 That is from our own State Department.

-Mexico, which is said to be a bigger problem, drug-wise, than Colombia, passed with flying colors, will continue to get aid.
+Mexico, which is said to be a bigger problem drug-wise than Colombia, tasked with flying colors, will continue to get paid.

-Even though, again quoting, Mexico is America's biggest cocaine supplier, they passed with flying colors, the President Apparently, it has declined to do anything at all to Mexico because Mexico's economy is too fragile.
+Even though, again quoting, Mexico is America's biggest cocaine supplier, both tasked with flying colors, the president apparently has declined to do anything at all to Mexico because Mexico's economy is too craggy.

 And Mexico, being adjacent to our border, is, quote, too important to us, end quote.

-But this is the craziest, nonsensical foreign policy that I've ever seen in my whole life.
+If this isn't the craziest, nonsensical foreign policy that I've ever seen in my whole life, I don't know what is.

 So, we care about Colombia, which is generating drugs that are coming up here, enough to cut them off completely.